Ulticaria

 Hives can be intensely itchy—but with the right lifestyle changes and treatment, the condition can be brought well under control.

-For medical advice tailored specially to your needs, please contact Dr Wong Su-Ni at 6733 3629 or leave us a message here
+For medical advice tailored specially to your needs, please contact Dr Wong Su-Ni at 6733 3629 or leave us a message here.

-What cause Urticaria?
+What Causes Urticaria?

 There are a few factors that cause urticaria in adults.
 Reactions to medicines are a common cause of acute hives.
 Medications known to cause hives include aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).
 Like all drug-induced hives, these reactions occur within only minutes to an hour of taking the drug.